 The Australian, Sept 06, 2016

-Data may be the new currency but we are still firmly stuck in the past when it comes to handling it, according to Data Republic chief executive Paul McCarney.
+Data may be the new currency but we are still firmly stuck in the past when it comes to handling the risks, according to Data Republic chief executive Paul McCarney.

 Data Republic is the world’s first governed marketplace for organisations to list, exchange and collaborate on data exchange projects.